We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 HPV may not always cause symptoms.
 However, the CDC states that symptoms can include small, raised warts on the genitals.
 If an individual notices any new growths on or around their genitals, they may wish to seek medical assistance.

 The CDC also recommends that people get the HPV vaccine to protect against this STI.
-This vaccine is suitable for children aged 9 years and older and adults aged up to 26 years.
+This vaccine is suitable for children ages 9 years and older and adults up to age 26.

-Older adults who have not previously received vaccination against HPV may also wish to speak with a doctor about getting vaccinated.
+Older adults who have not previously received the HPV vaccine may also wish to speak with a doctor about getting vaccinated.

-If a person receives a positive result from a home HPV test kit, they should contact a doctor as soon as possible.
+If a person receives a positive result from a home HPV test kit, they need to contact a doctor as soon as possible.
 A healthcare professional will conduct additional tests and advise on the individual’s next steps.

 A person may wish to purchase an at-home HPV test if they believe they or a sexual partner has HPV.